Arrive St Petersburg. Transfer to accommodation for three nights. Three-hour walking tour.

 St Petersburg is where modern Russia was born under the guidance of the Czar known as Peter the Great, and remained capital of the Russian empire up to the Soviet era.
 The city was established upon a swamp and is now rightly considered one of the gems of Europe.
 This is where you can see such grandiose palaces such as the Peterhof (summer palace), The Hermitage (winter palace) and the country estate and parkland of Catherine the Great – Catherine Palace.
 For history buffs there are many sites associated with the 1917 Revolution.

-On day 4, Self transfer to train station for late afternoon fast train to Moscow.
-Arrive Moscow met and transferred to accommodation for 3 nights.
+On day 4, self-transfer to train station for late afternoon fast train to Moscow.
+On arrival in Moscow, met and transferred to accommodation for 3 nights.

 Your Moscow experience starts with your three-hour introductory walking tour.

 Time to experience the famed centre of Soviet-era Russia.
 This is where central control was wielded.
 Moscow is now a changed city, but its many surviving examples of architecture complement its thriving theatre and arts and for those so disposed, Moscow has museums to satisfy any interest.

 Don’t miss our suggestions for optional sightseeing in Moscow!